-You can use your iOS device to transfer the following to your Apple TV during setup: Wi-Fi login information, iTunes Store information, and language and region format preferences.
+You can use your iOS device to transfer the following to your Apple TV during setup: Wi-Fi login information, iTunes Store information, and language and country/region format preferences.

 Here's what you need